 The aperture area and thus the light received from the scene at any point of the sensor is therefore proportional to the square of the focal length.

-On the other hand, the focal length is closely related to the magnification.
+On the other hand, the focal length is closely related to the magnification of the lens.
 According to approximation (M9), for a fixed focus distance d, the magnification m is approximately proportional to the focal length f:

 The area of the sensor on which the light from the scene is spread is thus proportional to the square of the focal length.
 The light received at any point of the sensor is therefore inversely proportional to the square of the focal length.

-For a fixed f-stop and a fixed focus distance, these two effects are exactly inverse, effectively cancelling each other out.
-In other words, for a longer focal length, the larger aperture compensates for the light loss due to a higher magnification.
-Therefore, the f-stop describes how much light a lens captures, regardless of its focal length.
-Results of a practical test where the same scene was shot from the same distance at the same exposure and ISO are shown below.
+For a fixed f-stop and focus distance, these two effects are exactly inverse, effectively cancelling each other out.
+In other words, for a longer focal length, a larger aperture diameter compensates for the light loss due to a higher magnification.
+Therefore, the f-stop describes how much light a lens can capture, independent of its focal length.
+Results of a practical test where the same scene was shot from the same distance at the same exposure and ISO are shown below (1/3200 s, f/4, ISO 200).

 4.2 Maximum aperture